SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

 - In the section for "Cross-Tenant Applications", open the app "Select Tenant".

-- Remove filters "active" and press "go".
+- Remove filters "active" and "test" then press "go".

 - The entry "Workshop Demo Customer" will show; select this so the system is aware which Tenant you are working on -- which is relevant